 If you are interested in pursuing a Doctor of Physical Therapy (DPT) degree, you must first earn a bachelors degree and complete the selected program’s prerequisites.
 The exercise science option can provide you with the knowledge and background needed to pursue a career in physical therapy and is a common choice for interested PT students.

-- Many ASU degree programs require students to choose a minor.
-If you are pursuing a career in any exercise-, sport- or recreation-related business or industry, you may want to consider kinesiology as your minor.
+Many ASU degree programs require students to choose a minor.
+If you are pursuing a career in any exercise-, sport- or recreation-related business or industry, you may want to consider one of the two Kinesiology as your minor.

-- Kinesiology classes required for a minor: Kinesiology 2361 and Kinesiology 3333, Athletic Training 3360, and nine additional hours of kinesiology.
+- Kinesiology minor requirements: Kinesiology 2361 and Kinesiology 3333, Athletic Training 3360, and nine additional hours of kinesiology.